pmahnke/mahnke-cocktails/recipe_processed/stinger.md

 stars: 4
 base_spirits: "Cognac, Crème de Menthe"
 youtube: "mBGgu3qRztY"
+description: "A classic high-society cocktail from the pre-Prohibition era, with a sweet sting from its simple two-part combination of cognac and crème de menthe."
 excerpt: |
   Feel the sweet sting of cognac and crème de menthe with the Stinger, a classic high-society cocktail from the pre-Prohibition era.
 ---